CamberLoid/CamberLoid/README.md

   - And on various platform!
 - Anything cool!
   - Have two Allwinner D1-based SBCs
+  - And one Lichee Pi 4A, sponsored by PLCT

 #### `$ cat ~/.miscs`
-- ~~Have major depression disorder.~~ Healed, I think.
 - Hardcore Gamer.
 Music game player.
 Toujin music lover.
+- Trying to learn DevOps
-- Intrested in Competitive Programming.
-A retired OIer/ICPCer.
+- Was intrested in Competitive Programming.
+Retired OIer/ICPCer.
 - Last and most important, CAMBER IS A NOOB, NO EXCEPTIONS.

 ### Websites